andreasvirkus/website/content/posts/quickly-stashing-every-changed-file-separately.md

 ***

-Thanks to [Jemma Issroff's wonderful blog post](https://jemma.dev/blog/git-stash), which lead me to not be afraid of stashing as much as I was before!
+Thanks to [Jemma Issroff's wonderful blog post](https://jemma.dev/blog/git-stash), which lead me to not being afraid of stashing as much as I was before!